Net Relevancy Levels

 NOTE: Updating the live config will apply to all users.

-Via BP
+Via Blueprints

 NOTE: Calling this method will only apply locally.
 If you want to update the number for everyone, you will need to either call the method on all machines, or go via the live config approach.